VesnaBozic/flask-mongoDb-app/README.md

-## To save all packeges that we installed in a file :
+## To check all packeges installed:

 ```
 pip freeze > requirements